The Quakers and the Gildencroft

 Meeting House showing its original dimensions with two storeys.
 Note the rather staged "Quakeress" in bonnet and shawl.

 19th-century engraving of the Gildencroft Quaker

-The rebuilt Gildencroft Meeting House on Chatham Street, now a kindergarten
+The post-World War 2, rebuilt Gildencroft Meeting House on Chatham Street, now used as a kindergarten.

 For more information on the Quaker community in Norwich